RUGSoftEng/2017-Hestia-Server/README.md

 First, you run `dev_setup.sh` contained in the root directory of this project.

-Then, if you want to run the application from the command line you can read this paragrapph if you only want to integrate it in your IDE you can skip it and go to the next.
-You first have to source the virtual environment activator.
+Then, if you want to run the application from the command you first have to source the virtual environment activator.
-If you have no idea where it is situated it is probably in its default location so you run `source ~/.virtualenvs/hestia/bin/activate`, if you changed the Then to run the application you run `python source/application.py`.
+If you have no idea where it is situated it is probably in its default location so you run `source ~/.virtualenvs/hestia/bin/activate`.
+If you changed the default location you probably know where to find it.
+Then to run the application you run `python source/application.py`.

 If you are using an pycharm as an IDE you need to go to `File | Settings | Project | Project Interpreter` and select the virtual environment named "hestia".
 Pycharm will take care of the rest.

 # Usage
 The server has an public REST api to interact with.